-Table 11 Assessment questions for test reports of blenders, mixers and toasters
+Table 12 Assessment questions for test reports of blenders, mixers and toasters

-Questions for the assessment of test reports for Blenders, Mixers and Toasters

-Are the applicant/manufacturer details provided in full?
+Questions for the assessment of test reports for Blenders, Mixers and Toasters Are the applicant/manufacturer details provided in full?
 Do the applicant/manufacturer details match those shown in the DoC?
 Are all product model number/type details present and correct?
 Do the product model number/type details match those shown in the DoC?
 Is the product chosen for sampling included in the testing results?
 Is the test report authorised for issue with the name, function and signature of the authorised signatory?
 Does the product rating label image/technical specifications match that of the sampled product?
 Are references to harmonised standards stated in full including amendments?
 Are references to the harmonised standards correct?
 Do references to harmonised standards match those shown on the DoC?
 Does the report contain a list of safety-critical components?

-4.4 Price versus Safety Parallel
+4.4 Price versus Safety

-With such a large number of non-conformities for all product types, the activity attempted to determine a interaction between price of a given product and its overall safety.
+With such a large number of non-conformities for all product types, the activity attempted to determine whether there is a connection between price of a given product and its overall safety.
 This was measured in terms of the number of medium risk ratings and high or serious risk ratings.
-Figures 20, 21 and 22 provide the analysis.
+Figure 22, Figure 23, Figure 24 provide the analysis.
 It must be noted that this is a small quantity overall, which does not give a statistically valid picture of the market.
 But it does suggest that targeting only lower priced samples may not necessarily be the optimum strategy for market surveillance authorities.

-The 44 blenders tested covered a wide price range from under €8 to over €76, as shown in Figure 22.
-The majority of the medium and high/serious risk blenders cost under €40, with only one high risk sample and two medium risk samples costing more than €40.
-It was concerning to see that of the 32 blenders costing under €40, 15 had medium risks and 8 had high/serious risks.
-This equates to 72% of the blenders costing under €40.
+The 44 blenders tested covered a wide price range from under $\notin 8$ to over $\notin 76$, as shown in Figure 22.
+The majority of the medium and high/serious risk blenders cost under $\notin 40$, with only one high risk sample and two medium risk samples costing more than $\notin 40$.
+It was concerning to see that of the 32 blenders costing under \in 40, 15 had medium risks and 8 had high/serious risks.
+This equates to 72% of the blenders costing under \in 40.